Type of contributions

 • Software developed to solve science (e.g., biological, physical, and social), engineering, medicine and humanities problems;Computer and information science that develops and optimizes the advanced system hardware, software, networking, and data management components (e.g. problem solving environments).

-In addition to regular articles, the journal also accepts Communications and Letters to the Editor for review.Communications are original articles about a hot new development, which is served by rapid publication, relevant comments on articles published in the journal, or about outstanding preliminary results of current research.
+In addition to regular articles, the journal also accepts Communications and Correspondence for review.Communications are original articles about a hot new development, which is served by rapid publication, relevant comments on articles published in the journal, or about outstanding preliminary results of current research.
 These should not exceed 6 double-spaced pages of text (not including references) and contain no more than 20 references and 4 figures and/or tables.

 All manuscripts and any supplementary material should be submitted via the journal's online submission and peer-review systems at http://ees.elsevier.com/jocs.
 Please follow the instructions given on this site.IMPORTANT NOTE: In case you submit a special issue paper that will be handled by a designated Special Issue Guest Editor, please follow the instructions below: